 4. Ealing Film Festival does not accept films promoting a product or company.

-5. Entrants must have obtained clearance for all copyrighted music and other copyrighted material used in their films entries.
+5. Entrants must have obtained clearance for all copyrighted music and any other copyrighted material used in their films.

 6. Written permission must have been obtained from all the people actively appearing in the film.
 This is usually done by way of a release form.